-Raw food has a very high bioavailability and is very easily digestible for our carnivorous dogs and cats.
-The inclusion of digestive enzymes in our product further contributes to your dog getting the most out of this food.
+Raw or cooked homemade food has a very high bioavailability and is very easily digestible for our carnivorous dogs and cats.
+The fine powder consistency of the food ingredients in our premix AND the inclusion of digestive enzymes in our product further contribute to your dog getting the most out of this food.
 The result is that most dogs do not need to eat as many calories when eating food made with EZComplete when compared to the canned food or kibble they were eating.

 Please note we provide general guidelines.
 You may want to consult your trusted veterinarian for your dog’s specific requirements.

 Puppies should be fed as much as they want at each meal, 3 to 4 times a day until 6 months of age, when feedings can be reduced to twice daily.
 As the growth slows down, please reduce the amount of food accordingly.

 Pregnant & Lactating Dogs